Preserving Angles Improves Feature Distillation: Conclusion

 \section{Conclusion}

-This paper introduces TinTeM, a label-free knowledge distillation approach designed to train highly performant student networks from a foundation model teacher with a Vision Transformer \cite{dosovitskiy2020image} architecture.
+This paper introduces CosPress, a feature distillation approach designed to train highly performant student networks from a foundation model teacher with a Vision Transformer \citep{dosovitskiy2020image} architecture, that reproduces their properties in regards to generalisation, robustness and OOD detection.
 This is achieved by introducing a teacher head, that maps from the higher dimensional latent space of the teacher network into the smaller dimensional space of the student, and training this mapping to preserve the cosine similarity of images within these embedding spaces.
-TinTeM trains a faithful student, that more closely replicates the behaviour of the teacher network in comparison to the Proteus approach \cite{zhang2024accessingvisionfoundationmodels}, where a student head is used to align the student outputs with the teacher.
+CosPress trains a faithful student, that more closely replicates the behaviour of the teacher network in comparison to the Proteus approach \citep{zhang2024accessingvisionfoundationmodels}, where a student head is used to align the student outputs with the teacher.